WAKANDA-NFT/AFRO-NFT-Marketplace/README.md

 This  project is focused in digitizing african based content  and art to  promotion of african culture and creation of job optunities to african creators

+PROJECT FREAMWORK

+This project is developed with a react frontend and solility , truffle was used as the development framework, it can be deployed in ethereum ,BSC or any ethereum blockchain compatible

 #NFT MARKET